The ways we meet people, place, and transition reveal much about how well we live.

-To care is to attend—not just to the body, but to place and the unseen; to mystery, memory and to meaning.
-When we have regard generously and authenticly, we shift from seeing people and place as resources and feel them as relationships.
+To hold mutual regard is to attend, not only to the body, but also to place, to the unseen, to mystery, memory, and meaning.
+When we hold regard generously and authentically, we move from seeing people and places as resources, to feeling them as relationships.

 Every transition matters.